emard/synthowheel/README.md

 True polyphonic additive synthesizer as parametric VHDL core with realtime performance.

-Array of 128 generators can play the waveform as a weighted sum of 9 sinewave harmonics per generator, or any user-defined wave function.
+Array of 128 generators simultaneously play waveform as a weighted sum of 9 sinewave harmonics per generator, or any user-defined wave function.
 Each generator plays this waveform at different speed and volume, numerically tuned over a range of 10+ octaves with configurable meantones of